Safarte/pi-estimator/README.md

 # Pi Estimator

-Simple C program to apprximate pi up to the n-th digit.
+Simple C program to approximate pi up to the n-th digit using the MPFR library and the Bailey–Borwein–Plouffe formula.

 Based on an exercise from the [Modern C](https://modernc.gforge.inria.fr/) book by Jens Gustedt.